the-turing-way/the-turing-way/content/rdm/rdm.md

 The FAIR principles can also be applied to [software](https://doi.org/10.6084/m9.figshare.7449239.v2), and projects where the data and software are both FAIR the research is more likely to be reproducible.

 It is much easier to make data FAIR and open if you plan to do this from the beginning of your research project.
 One way to do this is to create a data management plan, in [DMPonline](https://dmponline.dcc.ac.uk/) or just as a text file, to help you think through how to manage your data.
+The data management plan should include information on data creation (volume, formats/types and workflows), data use (where the raw or 'live' data is being stored), data publication and data archiving at the end of the project (long-term data storage, or what data is 'kept' at the end of a project).
+Data management plans should also regularly be updated as the research project changes.

 ### Storage and backup